neuro-inc/neuro-cli/neuro-sdk/docs/jobs_reference.rst

       :param str description: optional container description.

-      :param bool is_preemptible: a flag that specifies is the job is *preemptible* or not, see :ref:`Preemption <job-preemption>` for
+      :param bool scheduler_enabled: a flag that specifies is the job should participate in round-robin scheduling.
-                                  details.

       :param bool pass_config: a flag that specifies that platform should pass config data to job.
 This allows to API and CLI